Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/🟥I2211 - Java Object Oriented Programming/🟦1 # Java/Extra Java Notes.md

 - **Protected VS Private**
-	- `protected`: private for outside and public for subclasses
+	- `protected`: private for outside and public for subclasses ^protected
 	- `private`: private for outside and private for subclasses